-Use the following application form to apply for a Wisconsin educator license:
+To apply for a Wisconsin educator license: ELO System.

 Some applicants are required to submit fingerprints as part of the background check process.
 Please refer to Background Check and Fingerprint below in Related Information to determine if you need to submit fingerprints.

-- Carefully complete all sections of the application form.
+- Carefully complete all information required on the application.

-- Enclose all relevant supporting documentation with the application:
+- Attach all relevant supporting documentation with the application:

 - Original course-by-course credential evaluation report prepared by a professional credential evaluation agency.